AForgetfulness/TowerDefense/README.md

 Explore sectors to unlock new objects,
 Create the best defense,
-Find the easiest way to win,
+Find the easiest way to win